blopax/darkly/06_brutforce/Ressources/how_to.md

 Enter `admin` + `shadow`

 To get those values you can use the brutforce.py file in this folder.
+Modify the line 15 of the file so it corresponds to your website.
 ```python3 python3 brutforce.py ```